 OSHA general requirements for storage are outlined under OSHA Laws and Regulations (Standards — 29 CFR) Safety and Health Regulations for Construction Part 1926.250.
 The regulations cover everything from storage, handling of material, use, and disposal.

 Part Number Title: Safety and Health Regulations for Construction

 Subpart Title: Materials Handling, Storage, Use, and Disposal

 For a complete reference to regulations:

 The rack system owner must put in place precautionary measures to protect the workers.
-Netting or an equivalent load containment solution should be used at the back of a pallet rack where there can be pedestrians.
-OSHA 1910.176(b) requires all merchandise stored in tiers (for example, bag, containers, bundles) to be stacked, stable and secured to avoid sliding or collapse.
+Netting or an equivalent load containment solution should be used at the back of a pallet rack where pedestrians can be.
+OSHA 1910.176(b) requires all merchandise stored in tiers (for example, bags, containers, bundles) to be stacked, stable, and secured to avoid sliding or collapse.

-The owner should also indicate to the rack designer any locations that could require horizontal or vertical safety barriers to prevent materials from falling.
-For example, in areas where people have access, or in areas where a falling product could pose a safety hazard or cause some property damage.
+The owner should also indicate to the rack designer any locations requiring horizontal or vertical safety barriers to prevent materials from falling, for example, in areas where people have access or in areas where a falling product could pose a safety hazard or cause some property damage.
 These requirements vary according to the merchandise, the operations, and the configuration of the structure.

 What are OSHA’s requirements concerning rack design and load capacity plaques?